 Inclusion of Federalism

-For our purposes at the Federalism Index Project, one major benefit to U.S. Government and Politics course is that it includes a relatively robust discussion of the origins, principles, and applications of federalism.
-This makes it one of the very few public educational resources in America today to devote meaningful class time to understanding this essential component of American constitutional structure.
+For our purposes at the Federalism Index Project, one major benefit to the AP U.S. Government and Politics course is that it includes a relatively robust discussion of the origins, principles, and applications of federalism.
+In a sample syllabi provided on the AP website, two sections of Unit 1: Foundations of American Democracy are dedicated specifically to federalism: Section 1.8 Constitutional Interpretations of Federalism, and Section 1.9 Federalism in Action.
+Students are expected to critically analyze and examine questions like "How to do constitutional provisions related to federal and state powers impact the what government functions and policies are developed or enforced?"
+Content of this type makes it one of the very few public educational resources in America today to devote meaningful class time to understanding this essential component of American constitutional structure.

 State Civics Requirements for Graduation

 After years of elections with disappointing turnout levels for the 18-24 age group, and years of fruitless, nationwide disagreements over civic issues, state legislatures began to take a more direct role to ensure that future generations of U.S. students would be prepared with adequate civic knowledge and understanding.
 Examining the requirements each state places on U.S. high schools provides some insight into civics education that students must receive in order to graduate.
 As of 2015 "more than 90 percent of U.S. high school grads get a semester in civics and at least a year of U.S. history."
 What counts as "civics" and how results are measured vary widely, however. transition sentence to ACA paragraph.